maxtyson123/MaxOS/docs/commit.md

-# New VESA Boot Console- 3/10/23
+# OOP Events - 3/10/23
-- New Output console that is simmilar to textmode console for VESA
-- Changed Font foreground and background color prinitng
-- Fixed writing ints to the screen more than 100
+- changed events to be in a more OOP style
+- for now old functions are kept for backwards compatibility but may be removed in the future